gcicceri/BIOBLU_project/README.md

 # BIOBLU_project
-Weights of YOLOv5 for binary classification (Waste/noWaste).
+Weights of YOLOv5 for waste detection.

-Weights of YOLOv5 for multiclass/material (plastic/metal/glass/paper) classification.
+Weights of YOLOv5 for multiclass/material (plastic/metal/glass/paper) waste classification.